fullstack-hy2020/misc/project.md

 ## Requirements for the returned application

-- In README of your repository you have to have all of the following:
+- In the README of your repository you must have all of the following:
   - Link to an address, where the application is running.
 If you're creating a mobile application, demo will be scheduled individually.
   - Some user instructions and explanation of the purpose of your project (ie. what does it do).
     - Optionally, you can write them in a separate documentation file.
 In this case add a link to them in your README.